davidcgong/personal_site/content/posts/2019-02-11-trading-options-on-robinhood.md

   - "Natural Language Processing"
   - "Machine Learning"
   - "scikit-learn"
-description: "An eye-opening experience with Options trading on Robinhood."
+description: "An eye-opening experience with Options trading on Robinhood"
 ---

 >Robinhood is an investing and trading application that does not require to pay any commissions.
 That's right, ZERO commissions.
 Weekly options contract trading has never seemed more appealing.

 ![Robinhood, a millenial's life-saver when it comes to investing.
 And dare I say it, trading!](https://d1qb2nb5cznatu.cloudfront.net/startups/i/227792-c28dd8f90d35010d984fdb5c0756034e-medium_jpg.jpg?buster=1543696028)

-A democratization of the entire investing industry, [Robinhood](https://robinhood.com) is definitely one of the best applications I have come across in terms of UI/UX Design.
+A democratization of the entire investing industry, [Robinhood](https://robinhood.com) is definitely one of the best applications I have come across in terms of investing.
 As a college student looking to get his foot wet with investing, Robinhood was the perfect application for me to start my venture.
 >Spoiler alert: Things have been going pretty well and I've learned a lot!

 I do want to attribute some of my success, however to luck.
 I made a few earning call plays when it came to options and I made a significant amount of money off of some good bets, albeit without sacrificing too much of my account value.

+Two versions of

 *   [profanity](https://pypi.org/project/profanity/) (the ideal package name)
 *   [better-profanity](https://pypi.org/project/better-profanity/): _“Inspired from package_ [_profanity_](https://github.com/ben174/profanity) _of_ [_Ben Friedland_](https://github.com/ben174)_, this library is much faster than the original one.”_